obaidur-rahaman/kaggle-digit-recognizer/README.md

 4. Principle component analysis: PCA was applied to reduce the dimentionality of the features.
 It produced an accuracy of 0.96 in combination with MLP.

+5. A Convolutional Neural Network (CNN) was implemented using tensorflow.
+The net was trained using GPU to obtain an accuracy of 0.99185

 02-cleaning: Cleaning and preprocessing of data

 03-feature_engineering: Engineering new features